 Max Planck Institute for Psycholinguistics

 The Max Planck Institute for Psycholinguistics is a research institute located on the campus of Radboud University Nijmegen in Nijmegen, Gelderland, the Netherlands.
-The institute was founded in 1980 by Pim Levelt, and the institute is dedicated exclusively to psycholinguistics.
+The institute was founded in 1980 by Dutch psycholinguist Pim Levelt and is dedicated exclusively to psycholinguistics.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access Percentage